21-23/phoenix/README.md

 * `options`
   * `uri` - remote WS server full url (e.g. wss://echo.websocket.org).
 Required.
   * `timeout` - time span between reconnects.
 Optional.
 Default to `0`.
   * `logger` - object that implements log interface (actually, 2 methods: `log` and `warn`).
 Optional.
 If not passed - fallbacks to `console`.
 If there's no console - would not log anything.
+To disable logging set to `null`.

 To stop reconnect from the server it shoud close the WS connection with code `4500`.